sophie-l-mason/NBS_classifier_code/README.md

 The classifier when varying the t-statistic is called NBS_vary_t_stat.

-Tikhonov Partial correlation matrices
-The file Tikhonov_matrix_create can be used to create Tikhonov parital correlation matrices.
+The file Tikhonov_matrix_create.m can be used to create Tikhonov parital correlation matrices.
 This relies on invChol_mex.c (https://www.mathworks.com/matlabcentral/fileexchange/34511-fast-and-accurate-symmetric-positive-definite-matrix-inverse-using-cholesky-decomposition)
 As this is a .c file it may need to be compiled before it works this is done by ensuring the path with the file invChol_mex.c is on your file path and then running the lines: